It’s ok to leave your house to get vaccinated unless you or your child have been directed to self-isolate. Talk to your GP if you are unsure.

-A number of immunisations are required in the first few years of a child’s life to protect them against the most serious infections of childhood.
+A number of immunisations are required in the first few years of a child’s life to protect them against the most serious childhood.
 The immune system in young children does not work as well as the immune system in older children and adults, because it is still immature.
 Therefore, more doses of vaccine are often needed.

 Another reason why children get many immunisations is that new vaccines against serious infections continue to be developed.
 However, the number of injections is also being reduced by the use of combination vaccines, where several vaccines are combined into one injection.